hometargetimc

 Stained glass door art nouveau liberty Turin

-Milan and Turin, two art nouveau great cities to visit in 2023
+Milan and Turin, two art nouveau great cities to visit in 2023 and 2024

 Milan is one of Europe‘s most beautiful cities, and its stunning architecture is a testament to its rich cultural heritage.
 One of the most iconic architectural styles in Milan is the Liberty Style, also known as Art Nouveau.
 This style of architecture can be seen throughout the city, from the grand palazzos to the ornate…